 This feature is enabled by default for all mobile users.
 Please see the section below to disable On-Call Boosters.

-To disable On-Call Boosters, navigate to Settings On-Call Boosters and toggle to the off position.
+To disable On-Call Boosters, navigate to More in the top right On-Call Boosters and toggle to the off position.

 Android Work Profiles and Do Not Disturb